SuamiL/deeplearning.ai/README.md

 # deeplearning.ai
-deeplearning specilization course on coursera
+programming assignments of deeplearning specilization course on coursera